Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 ### Key management with opaque drivers

-Transparent drivers may provide the following key management functions:
+Transparent drivers may provide the following key management entry points:

 * `"allocate_key"`: called by `psa_import_key()`, `psa_generate_key()`, `psa_key_derivation_output_key()` or `psa_copy_key()` before creating a key in the location of this driver.
 * `"import_key"`: called by `psa_import_key()`, or by `psa_copy_key()` when copying a key from another location.
 * `"export_key"`: called by `psa_export_key()`, or by `psa_copy_key()` when copying a key from to location.
 * `"export_public_key"`: called by the core to obtain the public key of a key pair.
-The core may call this function at any time to obtain the public key, which can be for `psa_export_public_key()` but also at other times, including during a cryptographic operation that requires the public key such as a call to `psa_verify_message()` on a key pair object.
+The core may call this entry point at any time to obtain the public key, which can be for `psa_export_public_key()` but also at other times, including during a cryptographic operation that requires the public key such as a call to `psa_verify_message()` on a key pair object.
 * `"copy_key"`: called by `psa_copy_key()` when copying a key within the same location.
 * `"destroy_key"`: called by `psa_destroy_key()`.
 * `"generate_key"`: called by `psa_generate_key()`.